weapons-and-armor

 The Heater Shield and Tournament Use

 The heater shield became the quintessential knightly shield of the 13th and 14th centuries.
 Smaller than its kite predecessor, it was perfectly proportioned to cover the torso when mounted and was light enough to carry for hours.
 Its flat top allowed for better visibility over the rim, and its compact shape was ideal for jousting and mounted melees.
 Knights increasingly used the heater shield not just for defense but as a field for heraldry.
 The shield became a canvas for identifying symbols, transforming from a purely functional tool into a marker of lineage and status.
-In tournaments, specialized shields for jousting emerged, such as the manifer (a large, stationary shield attached to the saddle) and the targe (a small, heavily curved shield used on the arm).
+This heraldic tradition was so powerful that it has survived into the modern era, where shields still appear on coats of arms, flags, and seals.
+In tournaments, specialized shields for jousting emerged, such as the manifer — a large, stationary shield attached to the saddle — and the targe — a small, heavily curved shield used on the arm.
+The targe was often made of steel and designed to deflect lances rather than absorb their impact.
 This specialization signaled a shift away from the shield as a universal combat tool toward a specialized piece of equipment for specific sport and ceremony.

 The Pavise: The Shield of the Crossbowman